 We use CSS Style Sheets.
-We'd used CSS Style Sheets for years (even in 2003).
+We'd used CSS Style Sheets for years (starting in 2001).
 We were Amateurs.
 We missed the point of CSS.

 Phew!
 The Mea Culpa's are over.
 Here's the point we missed.
 We thought CSS was a cool way to bury all that format and color and font stuff in one place, that is, we took the word style too seriously.
 It is really about separation of content and layout.